Services

 “YearQuarter”, FORMAT ( [Date], “YYYY” ) & “/Q” & FORMAT ( [Date], “Q” ) )

-The CALENDAR function above generates a list of all of the dates between the two date values entered, which you easily customise or substitute for a dynamic date range which references another dataset, we often use this with a maximum and minimum date from a fact table to make the date dimension fully dynamic
+The CALENDAR function above generates a list of all of the dates between the two date values entered, which you easily customise or substitute for a dynamic date range the references another dataset, we often use this with a maximum and minimum date from a fact table to make the date dimension fully dynamic

 Once you have added the date dimension table you can set the relationships to it and use any of the extra date fields in your dashboards